linz/emergency-management-tools/CODING.md

 for all relevant contexts ("Actions" being the main one) to an arbitrary new value, and the cache key changes correspondingly to something new, resulting in a fresh cache.

+## Website

+Use `jekyll serve` to serve up a local copy of the website.
+This should rebuild pages when any of the input files change.

+Make sure to [`exclude`](_config.yml) any new files which are not explicitly part of the website.
+The simplest way to verify this is to run `github-pages build` and look at the contents of [the `_site` directory](_site).